intissarMez/wakanda-studio/installation.md

 <img src="img/model-designer-addrelationship-2.png" />

 ### Populate your database
-Now you can create a JS file to populate your database, and add `batman` to your `Superhero` dataclass
+Now you can create a JS file to populate your database, and add *your top 3 superheros* to your `Superhero` dataclass

 <img src="img/model-designer-addJSfile.png" />